niclas-lundquist/organizing/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Data presented to user is explicitly sorted (when applicable)
 - [ ] Text, date/times and numbers are localized  (when applicable)
 - [ ] Automated unit test is created
 - [ ] Additional testing recommendations provided

+Remember to set pull request label on the requirement issue

 ### If applicable; Reviewer acknowledges
 - [ ] No data presented to user requires explicit sorting